Dependent Eligibility Requirements - Human Resources at Ohio State

 A dependent child may be eligible for continued coverage as a dependent child after attaining age 26 if these four criteria are met:

-- The child is and continues to be incapable of self-sustaining employment by reason of mental retardation, or mental or physical disability.
+- The child is and continues to be incapable of self-sustaining employment by reason of physical handicap or intellectual disability.

 - The child is and continues to be primarily dependent upon the employee for support and maintenance.